blualg/m-ovito/doc/manual/reference/pipelines/modifiers/python_script.rst

   See also :ref:`registering_custom_python_classes` and the `OVITO Extensions Directory <https://www.ovito.org/extensions/>`__.

-The option :guilabel:`Edit embedded code with` only applies to embedded extension code developed within OVITO Pro and not imported from an external Python module.
+The option :guilabel:`Edit embedded source code with` only applies to embedded extension code developed within OVITO Pro and not imported from an external Python module.
 The option selects what the button :guilabel:`Edit code...` should do: OVITO Pro can open a simple integrated code editor, or you can let OVITO Pro start up an external text editor or Python IDE (e.g. *Visual Studio Code*), which provides a better coding experience.
 OVITO Pro will automatically re-run your source code whenever you save it in the external application and switch back to the OVITO Pro window.